riskframe/ai-rmm/framework/map-3.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Map 3
-# Map 3: AI capabilities, targeted usage, goals, and expected benefits and costs compared with appropriate benchmarks are understood.
+> AI capabilities, targeted usage, goals, and expected benefits and costs compared with appropriate benchmarks are understood. [@airmf]

+## Map 3.1
-## Map 3.1: Potential benefits of intended AI system functionality and performance are examined and documented.
+> Potential benefits of intended AI system functionality and performance are examined and documented. [@playbook]

 ### Map 3.1.1.
 Identify and Evaluate Intended Benefits.